hiro-kj/tictactoe_reinforcement_learning/README.md

 ---
 ## How this works
 An AI agent plays tic-tac-toe against an algorithm player many times.
-In order to win the AI agent always opens a game.
+In order to win, the AI agent always opens a game.
 The algorithm player is not an AI.
 It has only two simple strategies; win if it has two marks inline; block if the AI agent has two marks inline.
 It plays randomly for the rest.
 The only way for the AI agent to win a game is to play a fork.

 Each execution of the program runs a certain number of episodes (games).
 After each episode the AI agent will receive a reward value; 1 if it wins; 0 if the game is tied; -1 if it loses.
-At the end of the execution, it will display a graph that shows relationship between episodes and rewards.
+At the end of an execution, it will display a graph that shows relationship between episodes and rewards.
 For better visualization, the graph is smoothed over a window of size 50.

 ![alt text](./readme_images/tictactoe_graph.png "Graph")

 ---
 ## How to run
 This is a python 3 program.
 Execute tictactoe_main.py.
+The required packages to be documented.

 To switch between Q-Learning and SARSA, in the main function in tictactoe_main.py, you will find these two sets of two lines.
 ```python